Bassari people

-The Bassari are an ethnic group who live in Senegal, Gambia, Guinea and Guinea-Bissau.
+The Bassari are an ethnic group who live primarily in Senegal, with some diaspora into Gambia, Guinea and Guinea-Bissau.
 They are a matrilineal society stratified into different co ed social groups by age.
-The Bassari speak a Tenda language, o-niyan.
-They refer to themselves as a-liyan, pl. bi-liyan.
-They have close relations with the Fula people centered locally in the nearby hills of the Fouta Djallon.
-The Bassari are subsistence farmers for the most part, growing rice, millet, earth-peas and fonio.
+The Bassari speak a Tenda language called o-niyan.
+They are mainly subsistence farmers growing for self consumption, with fonio being a crop of large importance both to combat climate change and for cultural significance.
+The majority of the Bassari are animists, and the men take part in the Kore initiation society.
+Their art is mainly metallurgy, made for both cosmetic decoration and regalia with significance to the initiation society.